Writing about responsible, sustainable ecotourism and promoting those stories on social media is our specialty.

 In addition, she freelances as a website manager, coordinating with executives, editors, writers and tech support; uploading stories; providing SEO; and overseeing all social media channels for the companies she works with.

 Leyla is a journalist and former foreign correspondent with a passion for travel and improving people’s lives in developing countries.
 In addition to blogging at Women On The Road, Leyla works for an international development agency in Geneva.
 Always an activist, her past jobs have included being a spokesperson for World Wildlife Fund and the UN agency dealing with HIV/AIDS, and managing her own PR agency with a twist (the poorer the organization, the less they paid).

-Chris is the owner of BloggerBridge.com which connectsg bloggers and industry contacts.
-He is the host of the Amateur Traveler which is an award winning online travel show that focuses primarily on travel destinations.
+Chris is the owner of BloggerBridge.com, which connects bloggers and industry contacts.
+He is the host of the Amateur Traveler, an award winning online travel show that focuses primarily on travel destinations.
 It includes a weekly audio podcast, a video podcast, and a blog.
-In 2015, Chris won a Lowell Thomas Award for Travel Journalism from the Society of American Travel Writers and was called the “Best Independent Travel Journalist” by Travel & Leisure Magazine in their annual SMITTY Awards.
+In 2015, Chris won a Lowell Thomas Award for Travel Journalism from the Society of American Travel Writers and was called the “Best Independent Travel Journalist” by Travel & Leisure magazine in their annual SMITTY Awards.
 He has worked for years in technology startups in Silicon Valley.